 Documentation : Coding for Billing

 To correctly code and bill pediatric child abuse cases, you need to understand the Current Procedural Terminology (CPT) published by the American Medical Association and the International Classification of Disease, Clinical Modification,10th Edition (ICD-10 CM) published by the World Health Organization.
 The CPT code tells the insurer "what" was done (i.e. type of visit), and the ICD-10 tells "why" or the diagnosis.
-See the Center for Medicare Services (CMS) https://www.cms.gov/medicare/coding-billing/icd-10-codes and the International Classification of Diseases, Tenth Revision (ICD-10) https://www.cdc.gov/nchs/icd/icd-10/index.html.
+See the Centers for Medicare & Medicaid Services (CMS) - ICD-10 Codes and the Centers for Disease Control and Prevention - National Center for Health Statistics, International Classification of Diseases, Tenth Revision (ICD-10).

 In most office settings, the patient who presents with a child abuse issue or diagnosis is an "established patient."
 However, occasionally the suspected abuse patient may present as a "new patient" or even as a referral for consultation.
 Depending on whether the patient is new, established, or a consultation, separate CPT codes are used.
 In addition, when determining the level of evaluation and management (E&M level for CPT codes), the key components include the history, examination, and medical decision.
 However, if counseling and coordination of care drive 50% or more of the encounter, time determines the code for the visit.